skylarbeaty/FPS-Assignment-Game-Engine-Concepts/README.md

 The textures I added are in the “3dtexture.me” folder.
 I created the materials here myself and did texture packing for them.\
 The Lamp posts and signs are from the “SKY city Lite” folder in External.
-Inside the props folder here is the file “ads.psd” which I created insert eh KSU logo, overwriting the similarly named file.\
+Inside the props folder here is the file “ads.psd” which I created insert eh KSU logo, overwriting the similarly named file. <br/><br/>
 _Assets Used_\
 Asset Store Assets\
 FPS Microgame\